 So why do marketers foolishly spend so much time focusing on the differences of us versus them?
 For years, companies have held day-long strategy sessions to distinguish their “point of difference” — a position around which they build entire strategic marketing plans.

-In today’s marketplace, smart leaders have to reinvent the rules of competition to meet consumers’ expectations and desire for the best product or service available.
-Your company must uncover what those expectations and desires are, what they mean to your company, and then create a plan to deliver excellence for your customers.
+Smart leaders have to reinvent the rules of competition to meet consumers’ expectations and desire for the best product or service available.
+You must uncover what those expectations and desires are, what they mean to your company, and then create a plan to deliver excellence for your customers.

 Moving toward a position of excellence doesn’t require a complete overhaul of your company.
-Chances are, you are already doing something with excellence.
-You just have to figure out how to fully capitalize on that excellence.
+You are already doing something with excellence.
+You just have to figure out how to fully capture and communicate your excellence.

 According to Funk & Wagnalls Standard Dictionary, excellence means “being of the very best quality; exceptionally good.”
 Webster’s Revised Unabridged Dictionary puts it this way, “surpassing others in some good quality or the sum of qualities; of great worth.”

 To determine how their customers define excellence, savvy professionals start by asking their customers the “Three Magic Questions,” created by Barnett Helzberg, founder of HEMP.
-These questions are simple, yet reliable and revealing:
+These questions are simple, yet profound and revealing:

 - What are we doing that you like?